ITRS-Group/cordial/docs/tools/geneos/geneos_ls.md

 ## geneos ls

-List instances, optionally in CSV or JSON format
+List instances

 ### Synopsis

-List the matching instances and details.
+Matching instances are listed with details.

+The default output is intended for human viewing but can be in CSV format using the `-c` flag or JSON with the `-j` or `-i` flags, the latter "pretty" formatting the output over multiple, indented lines.

 ```